-This Policy also applies to all advisers and suppliers to the Fund, whether advising the Pension Board, Pensions Committee or Fund officers, in relation to their role in advising or supplying the Fund.
+This Policy also applies to all advisers, London CIV and suppliers to the Fund, whether advising the Pension Board, Pensions Committee or Fund officers, in relation to their role in advising or supplying the Fund.

-In this Policy, reference to advisers includes all advisers, suppliers and other parties providing advice and services to the Administering Authority in relation to pension fund matters.
-This includes but is not limited to actuaries, investment consultants, independent advisers, benefits consultants, third party administrators, fund managers, lawyers, custodians and AVC providers.
+In this Policy, reference to advisers includes all advisers, suppliers, London CIV when providing strategic advice or other support services via LCIV Pensions Advisory Support Services (PASS) and other parties providing advice and services to the Administering Authority in relation to pension fund matters.
+This includes but is not limited to actuaries, investment consultants, independent advisers, benefits consultants, governance consultants, third party administrators, fund managers, lawyers, custodians, AVC providers and where the LGPS Pools acts as an adviser to the administering authority.
 Where an advisory appointment is with a firm rather than an individual, reference to "advisers" is to the lead adviser(s) responsible for the delivery of advice and services to the Administering Authority rather than the firm as a whole.